GFDRR/rdl-website/index.md

     target="_blank">Learn more about the project</a></p>
 - template: title
   block: title
-  main-headline: A system for better managing risk data
+  title: A system for better managing risk data
-  main-headline-description: "<p>We seek to create a collection of components to make
+  title-description: "<p>We seek to create a collection of components to make
     working with risk data easier, each one addressing a different underlying problem.
     Working together, these components create an effective library system designed explicitly for storing, finding, editing and exchanging data for disaster risk